Trains in Germany

 |Direct bus||Yes, there are 7 direct buses a day|

-|Bus providers||RegioJet, Flixbus, Eurolines France, Leo Express, Eurolines Switzerland, BlaBlaCar, Infobus, Deinbus, STUDENT AGENCY k.
+|Bus companies||RegioJet, Flixbus, Eurolines France, Leo Express, Eurolines Switzerland, BlaBlaCar, Infobus, Deinbus, STUDENT AGENCY k.
 S. Eurolines Germany, Union Ivkoni International, Arda Tur, ArdaTur or Gumdrop|

-Buses from Prague to Dresden cover the 73 miles (117 km) long journey taking on average 1 h 50 min with our travel partners like RegioJet, Flixbus, Eurolines France, Leo Express, Eurolines Switzerland, BlaBlaCar, Infobus, Deinbus, STUDENT AGENCY k.
+Buses from Prague to Dresden cover the 73 miles (117 km) long trip taking on average 1 h 55 min with our travel partners like RegioJet, Flixbus, Eurolines France, Leo Express, Eurolines Switzerland, BlaBlaCar, Infobus, Deinbus, STUDENT AGENCY k.
 S. Eurolines Germany, Union Ivkoni International, Arda Tur, ArdaTur or Gumdrop.
 Normally, there are 7 buses operating per day, including direct services available.
-You can get the cheapest bus tickets for this route for as low as $14 (€11), but the average price of bus tickets is $16 (€13).
+While the average ticket price for this trip costs around $12 (€10), you can find the cheapest bus ticket for as low as $12 (€10).
 Travelers depart most frequently from Prague, Praha, Zličín and arrive in Dresden, Hauptbahnhof.